Robert Mosbacher: Sailing career

 Sailing as a member of the Knickerbocker Yacht Club, Mosbacher led the team that won the Scoville Cup and the Midget Yacht championship for under-15 racers in 1940 on Long Island Sound.
 He went on to win the Southern Ocean Racing Conference championship in 1958 and the Mallory Cup, also in 1958.
 Mosbacher later appeared on the cover of Sports Illustrated, on May 18, 1959, with his brother Bus Mosbacher, for a feature article titled Kings of the Class-Boat Sailors.

-Mosbacher won the Silver Medal in World Championships Dragon class in 1967 in Toronto.
-In 1969, he won the Gold Medal in World Championships Dragon class at Palma de Mallorca by one point.
+Mosbacher won the silver medal in World Championships Dragon class in 1967 in Toronto.
+In 1969, he won the gold medal in World Championships Dragon class at Palma de Mallorca by one point.
 As of 2010, he was still only one of two Americans to have ever won the World Championships in the Dragon class.

-He won the Gold Medal in World Championships Soling class in 1971 in Oyster Bay, NY on a boat named "Adlez" built by Abbott with rigging from Melges.
+He won the gold medal in World Championships Soling class in 1971 in Oyster Bay, NY, on a boat named "Adlez" built by Abbott with rigging from Melges.
 He lost to Buddy Melges in the 1972 Olympic Trials (Soling class) in San Francisco Bay.
 Buddy Melges went on to win the Gold Medal in the Soling Class at the 1972 Summer Olympics in Germany.
-Mosbacher won the Bronze Medal in World Championships 5.5 metre class in 1985 at Newport Beach.
-In 1988 he won the Scandinavian Gold Cup for 5.5 metre yachts.
+Mosbacher won the bronze medal in World Championships 5.5 metre class in 1985 at Newport Beach.
+In 1988, he won the Scandinavian Gold Cup for 5.5 metre yachts.

 He was described in Stuart H. Walker's book Advanced Racing Tactics as a keenly competitive racer "unwilling to settle for second".

 Mosbacher participated in a semi-final match race against Ted Turner in the Mallory Cup in 1960.
 On the final windward leg, Mosbacher was slightly ahead.
 Ted Turner attempted to force Mosbacher into a mistake by executing a grueling tacking duel.
 The windward leg involved fifty-two tacks.
 In the end, Mosbacher won by five seconds.

 Political career

 Mosbacher was the finance chairman of Gerald Ford's failed election bid in 1976.
 He also lost his own race for delegate to the 1976 Republican National Convention in Kansas City, Missouri, to a slate backing Ronald Reagan, Ford's rival for the party nomination.
 Mosbacher, running in the then 7th congressional district, lost to State Senator Walter Mengden of Houston, 39,276 to 26,344 votes.

-Earlier, Mosbacher in 1970 headed the fund-raising effort for George H. W. Bush in his losing Senate campaign against Lloyd M. Bentsen and again in Bush's campaigns for President in 1980 and 1988.
+Earlier, Mosbacher in 1970 headed the fund-raising effort for George H. W. Bush in his losing Senate campaign against Lloyd M. Bentsen and again in Bush's presidential campaigns in 1980 and 1988.
+In 1992, he would serve as the general chairman of Bush's re-election campaign.

 As U.S. Secretary of Commerce, he was the principal Cabinet official responsible for initiating the North American Free Trade Agreement (NAFTA).
 He was a strong proponent of the agreement, which created the largest unified market in the world.
 The agreement was not signed into law in the U.S. until December 8, 1993, during the administration of President Bill Clinton.
 The agreement went into effect on January 1, 1994.